apache/ws-wss4j/THREAT-MODEL.md

   enforce security requirements")*.
 The action-based API requires the caller to specify which parts must be signed; failing to specify them produces a working but insecure deployment.
+- **No `REQUIRE_SIGNED_ENCRYPTED_DATA_ELEMENTS` enforcement in the
+  streaming engine.** The tag is defined in the shared `ConfigurationConstants` and read only by the DOM processors (`EncryptedDataProcessor`, `ReferenceListProcessor`, `EncryptedKeyProcessor`).
+The StAX `ConfigurationConverter` takes only the tags it implements and silently ignores the rest, so a streaming endpoint that sets it is not protected and is not told.
+The streaming documentation states that the two stacks are "configured in mostly the same way (via configuration tags that are shared between both stacks)", which makes this an easy loss on migration. → documented as a limitation in `src/site/asciidoc/streaming.adoc` and marked DOM-only in `src/site/asciidoc/config.adoc`; a report of it is `VALID-HARDENING` against the streaming engine, not a silent-failure bug in the DOM one.
 - **No defense against an authenticated peer who is *also* authorized to do the operation.** WSS4J authenticates the peer and validates the signature; whether the peer is allowed to do what the SOAP body says